Cynnig lefel-A nodweddiadol

 - Benefit from the disciplined acquisition of technical expertise, the formation of creative intelligence, and an historical, critical, theoretical and contemporary aware of Fine Art practice.

-- The department of Film and Television studies are a vibrant and creative department where drama and theatre, film and media, and scenography and theatre design collide.
+- The department of Theatre, Film and Television studies is a vibrant and creative department where drama and theatre, film and media, and scenography and theatre design collide.

 - Make a valued contribution to a close community of students and staff within a well-respected School of Art that was established in 1917.